 AbFlex® antibodies are recombinant antibodies (rAbs) that have been generated using defined DNA sequences to produce highly specific, reproducible antibodies.
-In addition to flexible labeling and purification options, each AbFlex® antibody contains a Sortase recognition motif (LPXTG) to covalently add fluorophores, enzymatic substrates (HRP, AP...etc), peptides, DNA, drugs or other labels to the antibody in a directed and reproducible manner using our Sortag-IT Labeling Kits.
-Every antibody also contains a 6xHis tag, which can be used with nickel-based purification systems, and an avidin tag sequence for enzymatic biotin conjugation using the biotin ligase, BirA.
+Each AbFlex® antibody contains a sortase recognition motif (LPXTG) to covalently add fluorophores, enzymatic substrates (HRP, AP...etc), peptides, DNA, drugs or other labels to the antibody in a directed and reproducible manner using our Sortag-IT™ Labeling Kits.
+Every antibody also contains a 6xHis Tag, which can be used with nickel-based purification systems, and a Biotinylation Tag sequence for enzymatic biotin conjugation using the biotin ligase, BirA.

 Advantages of AbFlex® Recombinant Antibodies (rAbs)